Bring Me the Head of Alfredo Garcia: Television

+A 1981 Episode of The Incredible Hulk was titled "Bring Me The Head of the Hulk".

 Bring Me the Head of Light Entertainment was a British comedy panel game which ran on Channel 5 between 1999 and 2003.

 In Gilmore Girls episode 115 "Welcome to the Doll House" (2005), Rory says, "You did it.
 You brought me the head of Alfredo Garcia", in reference to the film.

-In House episode 78 "You Don’t Want to Know" (2007), House issues the contest objective: to "bring me the thong of Lisa Cuddy".
+In House episode 78 "You Don't Want to Know" (2007), House issues the contest objective: to "bring me the thong of Lisa Cuddy".

 In Futurama episode 113 "Overclockwise" (2011), Mom tells the Hoverfish "Bring me the clock of Bender Rodriguez" in reference to the film.

 Kaijudo episode 42 "Bring Me the Head of Tatsurion the Unchained" (2013) is a reference to the title of this film.

 Randy Cunningham: 9th Grade Ninja season 1 episode 23b "Bring Me the Head of Ranginald Bagel!"
 (2014) references and parodies the title and plot of the film.

-In True Detective’s season 2 finale ("Omega Station", 2015), a scene in a set photographer's home features a poster for the movie.
+In True Detective's season 2 finale ("Omega Station", 2015), a scene in a set photographer's home features a poster for the movie.

 Transformers: Cyberverse episode 22 "Bring Me the Spark of Optimus Prime" (2019) references the title of this film.

 Others

 In an out-of-office email reply Ryan Reynolds apologized to "The Head of Alfredo Garcia" after the sale of Aviation American Gin.

+In Cyberpunk 2077, a side mission titled "Bring Me the Head of Gustavo Orta" references the title of the film.